 Because the aerosol tends to release a lot of primer at once when you press the nozzle, it is best used on larger miniatures, such as terrain or vehicles, or multiple smaller models, e.g., space marines or troopers, at the same time.

 The flat gray color dries with a matte finish that helps paint stick and provides a wonderful toothy surface for applying and blending model paint.
 Overall, I recommend using Rust-Oleum Flat Gray Primer because it is reliable, produces a great binding surface for paint, and it’s affordable.

 Key Features and Best Uses

-- Large, inexpensive can of spray primer
+- Large, inexpensive can of primer

 - Flat gray color dries quickly with a durable matte surface that binds well to paint